qiukeren/small-tools/inotify.md

 what's more,

-a crontab script in order of Duplicate removal are necessary
+a crontab script in order of Duplicate removal are necessary.